best-kerosene-heaters-reviews-amazon-top-10

 5. Dyna Glo RMC-95C6B Indoor Kerosene Convection Heater Review

-If you are looking for a good indoor kerosene heater with good heat output and nice features then this is a model you should consider.
-We liked the build quality of this kerosene heater and we believe the heat output of 23,000 BTUs will be sufficient for a lot of people who want more supplemental heat at home.
+If you are looking for a good indoor kerosene heater with good heat output and nice features, then this is a model you should consider.
+We liked the build quality of this kerosene heater, and we believe the 23,000 BTU heat output will be sufficient for many people who want more supplemental heat at home.

 dyna-glo-rmc-95c6b-indoor-kerosene-convection-heater-review

-This kerosene heater has an automatic ignition system which we found worked well.
+This kerosene heater has an automatic ignition system, which we found worked well.
 There is also a one-touch feature to turn the heater off.
 On the safety front, there is a tip-over switch that automatically shuts off the heater should it fall over.

 BUY NOW AT AMAZON